 Military experience helped shape three-decade-long career at Geisinger.

-Cherryl Ranta is a lead echocardiograph technician in the Ortenzio Heart Center at Geisinger Holy Spirit.
+Cherryl Ranta is a lead echocardiograph technician.
 Training and expertise acquired through her time in the U.S. Army prepared Cherryl for a long-lasting career at Geisinger that has spanned more than three decades.

 Following in her grandfather’s footsteps

 Cherryl grew up in Livonia, Mich., taking many trips north to visit her grandparents.
 She admired her grandfather, a World War II veteran, so it was no surprise to her family when she walked into the U.S. Army recruiting center in February of her senior year.

 At the time, Cherryl was just 17, so her parents had to sign for her to enlist.
 She left for Fort McClellan, Ala., in September of 1981 for basic training.
 After that, she trained at Fort Sam Houston to become a medic and an X-ray specialist.

 Over the next two years, Cherryl was stationed at Fort Knox, Ky., and Fort Devens, Mass.
 Cherryl enjoyed being an X-ray specialist, but was thrilled at the opportunity to learn ultrasound at Walter Reed Army Medical Center in Washington, D.C.
 There, she completed the course before returning to Fort Devens.

 “One thing you learn in the military is things can change at a moment’s notice,” says Cherryl.
 In August of 1984, she deployed from Fort Bragg with the 82nd Airborne for the Sinai Desert in Egypt.

 She spent the next 13 months with the Multinational Force and Observers.
 She worked side by side with 13 other countries as the peacekeeping force between Egypt and Israel.
 “Words cannot express this experience,” says Cherryl, “I learned so much from so many.”